 If there was a 'return to forum list' link, that'd be ok, but there is nothing except the back button.
 The back button appears to work correctly on the issues list, so somewhere this was fixed (or un-ajaxed).
 Either way, it really is broken functionality at present.

-#4 Updated by Ian Medland almost 7 years ago
+#4 Updated by Ian Medland over 11 years ago

 I'm surprised this is not seen as a major problem (a Rails app that works horribly on a Mac!).
 I am trying to get this introduced at work instead of Jira but can't in any honesty recommend it you can't reliably navigate through multipage issues lists.